tomesink/obsidian/Projects/10 Efforts/Notes/Web Design Masterclass/Project 1 - Ace.md

 ## Images

 You need to have consistent images.
-Stack photos are kind
+Stack photos are kind of limited in that sense.

+Matt advices t orefer